 appears in archival footage, and in interviews before the camera.

 From 1974 to 1984 Christian designed stage wardrobe for Tina Turner.

-Back in London after decades based in New York, in 2010 Christian was given an exhibition of his designs and paintings, by Artscape Ltd: a division of Rosenstiel’s Widow and Son Ltd, the art publishers in Chelsea.
-The show displayed his work along with his father’s, Boscoe Holder, and that of Oliver Messel, the master English designer, who was a friend of the family, and whose designs for ballet inspired Christian as a child.
+Back in London after many years based in New York, Christian was given an exhibition of his designs and paintings in 2010, by Artscape Ltd: a division of Rosenstiel’s Widow and Son Ltd, the art publishers in Chelsea.
+The show displayed Holder’s work along with his father’s, Boscoe Holder, and that of Oliver Messel, the master English designer who was a friend of the family, and whose designs for ballet inspired Mr. Holder as a child.

 Christian Holder’s performing career began as a child in London, where he attended the Corona Academy Stage School.
 He appeared in repertory theatre in Bromley and Wimbledon, and on the television series The Avengers, Danger Man, and Play of the Week.
 A 1955 BBC production of Moby Dick, although unfinished, provided him with the privilege of being directed, as Pip the Cabin Boy, by Orson Welles.
-He also danced, beginning at age four, with his father’s London-based company, Boscoe Holder and his Caribbean Dancers.
+He also danced with his father’s London-based company, Boscoe Holder and his Caribbean Dancers.